2012 (film): Marketing

+Theatrical

 2012 was released to cinemas on November 13, 2009, in Indonesia, Mexico, Sweden, Canada, Denmark, China, India, Italy, the Philippines, Turkey, the United States, and Japan.
-According to Sony Pictures, the film could have been completed for a summer release but the delay allowed more time for production.
+According to Sony Pictures, the film could have been completed for a summer release, but a delay allowed more time for production.

+Home media

 The DVD and Blu-ray versions were released on March 2, 2010.
 The two-disc Blu-ray edition includes over 90 minutes of features, including Adam Lambert's music video for "Time for Miracles" and a digital copy for PSP, PC, Mac, and iPod.
 A 3D version was released in Cinemex theaters in Mexico in February 2010.
 It was later released on Ultra HD Blu-ray on January 19, 2021.